yuriyost/com.github.yuriyost.yahooweather/README.md

 Yahoo!
-Alternative Weather Widget
+Weather Alternative Widget Skin
 ====

+This widget has resizable texts and weather icons.
+The design of this widget is similar to Yawp widget.

 This weather widget based on [Yahoo!
 Weather Widget](https://github.com/librehat/com.librehat.yahooweather) by Symeon Huang.

-This resizable widget has a similar skin as Yawp widget.

 This weather widget that makes use of beloved Yahoo!
 Weather data.
 Written in pure QML.